fhiso/legacy-format/data-model.md

 ### RIN   {#RIN}

-A number assigned to a record by an originating automated system that can be used by a receiving system to report results pertaining to that record.
+Record identification number: a number assigned to a record by an originating automated system that can be used by a receiving system to report results pertaining to that record.

 Contexts
 :   .(`[Record]`).`[RIN]` -- but *not* .`[HEAD]`.`[RIN]` or .`[TRLR]`.`[RIN]`.